Delivery Requirements and the Settlement Cycle

 • T+1 became effective May 28, 2024.
 Any exam item referencing "T+2" as the current cycle is outdated.
 The shift from T+3 to T+2 was 2017; the shift from T+2 to T+1 was 2024.
 Most Series 6 products (equities, corporate bonds, municipal bonds, ETFs, mutual funds via Fund/SERV) all settle T+1.

-• Municipal securities are technically EXEMPT from Rule 15c6-1, yet the industry adopted T+1 for munis on May 28, 2024 by operational convention.
-A distractor that says "municipal securities settle T+2 because they are exempt from 15c6-1" tests the candidate on the difference between legal exemption and operational practice.
+• Municipal securities are technically EXEMPT from the standard-settlement-cycle rule, yet the industry adopted T+1 for munis on May 28, 2024 by operational convention.
+A distractor that says "municipal securities settle T+2 because they are exempt from the standard-settlement-cycle rule" tests the candidate on the difference between legal exemption and operational practice.

 When must a customer pay for a securities purchase under Regulation T?